Why study English Language and Literature?

-Are you looking for a course which will combine your love and appreciation of literature with the opportunity to develop your own creative writing skills?
-Then English Language and Literature at Chapeltown is for you!
-Throughout the course, we will study a very wide variety of texts, focusing on different elements including literary and linguistic techniques, contextual factors, authorial intentions, and narrative themes.
+Are you looking for a course which will combine your love and appreciation of literature with close linguistic analysis alongside the opportunity to develop your own creative writing skills?
+Then English Language and Literature is for you!
+Throughout the course, we will study a very wide variety of interesting and varied texts, focusing on different elements including literary and linguistic techniques, contextual factors, authorial intentions, and narrative themes.

-The different texts we will study will encompass both fiction and non-fiction, and will include prose, transcripts, play scripts, reviews, poetry, advertisements, and blogs to name but a few.
-We will work together to analyse these texts from a variety of angles, using both a broad literary lens and a close linguistic analysis.
+Texts will include prose, blogs, play scripts, reviews, poetry and advertisements; we will work together to analyse these texts from a variety of angles, using both a broad literary lens and a close linguistic analysis.
 In addition to this, English Language and Literature gives you the opportunity to develop and refine your own interests in creative writing, and we will look as a class at the different techniques and skills you can employ to produce insightful and imaginative pieces.

-At AS we will study an Anthology which covers over thirty different types of text about Paris, using close analysis to explore each text and to consider how the author has presented the city.
-It is during the study of this Anthology that you will also get the chance to flex your creative muscles by penning a piece based on re-creating one of the texts in a different genre.
-We will also read The Handmaid's Tale by Margaret Atwood and a selection of poetry by Carol Ann Duffy.
-We will be concentrating on how these two fantastic authors present time and space, and how they use narrative voice.
+We will explore different types of text including travel writing, personal viewpoint and historical accounts.
+We use close linguistic analysis to explore each text and to consider how each author positions the reader.
+We will read several outstanding texts including The Handmaid's Tale by Margaret Atwood and a selection of poetry by Carol Ann Duffy.
+We will be concentrating on how these two fantastic authors present time and space, and how they use narrative voices.

 AQA English Language and Literature includes the opportunity to analyse and scrutinise a diverse range of engaging texts.
 We will explore both linguistic and literary methods; we look at language theories and apply them to fiction, non-fiction, literary and non-literary texts.